Mirion Technologies (MIR) and Its Peers Head to Head Survey

-Mirion Technologies (NYSE:MIR – Get Rating) is one of 16 publicly-traded companies in the “Measuring & controlling devices, not elsewhere classified” industry, but how does it contrast to its competitors?
-We will compare Mirion Technologies to related businesses based on the strength of its valuation, analyst recommendations, earnings, dividends, profitability, risk and institutional ownership.
+Mirion Technologies (NYSE:MIR – Get Rating) is one of 16 public companies in the “Measuring & controlling devices, not elsewhere classified” industry, but how does it compare to its peers?
+We will compare Mirion Technologies to related companies based on the strength of its analyst recommendations, profitability, institutional ownership, dividends, earnings, risk and valuation.

+This table compares Mirion Technologies and its peers’ net margins, return on equity and return on assets.

 Analyst Ratings

-This is a summary of recent recommendations and price targets for Mirion Technologies and its competitors, as reported by MarketBeat.
+This is a summary of recent recommendations and price targets for Mirion Technologies and its peers, as reported by MarketBeat.

 |Sell Ratings